The infuriating Senate hearing on gun violence reveals why we can’t stop mass shootings like Boulder

 This shooting arrived less than a week after a man shot and killed eight people, including six women of Asian descent, across three spas in Atlanta, Georgia.

-A lot of people online have been making dark jokes about fear of the pandemic subsiding as more and more people are getting vaccinated, only to be replaced by the old, familiar fear of mass shootings.
+A lot of folks online have been making dark jokes about fear of the pandemic subsiding, only to be replaced by the old, familiar fear of mass shootings.
 But the truth of the matter is that 2020 was still one of America’s deadliest years for gun violence in decades.
 The pandemic merely took ‘large-scale’ mass shootings off the table.

 It’s an unacceptable situation that the nation’s citizens have no choice but to accept.